EdgyEdgemond/changelog-gen/README.md

 Commits](https://www.conventionalcommits.org/en/v1.0.0/), as well as reading changes from a `release_notes` folder.

+NOTE: `release_notes` support will be dropped in a future version, migration to conventional commits is recommended.

 By default supported sections are `feat`, `fix`, `docs` and `misc`.
 Additional types can be configured to map to these initial sections, custom sections can be added and mapped to types as well.